makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-makerspet-esp32-boards.md

 # rating: .5
 ---

 3irobotix Delta-2G is a low-cost 2D LiDAR 360-degree distance sensor used in smart vacuum cleaners for navigation.
-Here are instructions to connect Delta-2G to the LiDAR port on Maker's Pet [BDC-30P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DOIT-DevKit-V1-Brushed-DC-Motors-and-LiDAR/p/724227009), [BDC-38P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DevKitC-V4-Brushed-DC-Motors-and-LiDAR/p/724216505) boards.
+Here are instructions to connect Delta-2G to the LiDAR port on Maker's Pet [BDC-30P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DOIT-DevKit-V1-Brushed-DC-Motors-and-LiDAR/p/724227009) and [BDC-38P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DevKitC-V4-Brushed-DC-Motors-and-LiDAR/p/724216505) motor driver and ESP32 carrier boards.

 ## Hardware Wiring

+Maker's Pet BDC-30P and BDC-38C4 motor driver and ESP32 carrier boards have an 8-pin LiDAR header connector.
+The LiDAR header can be connected to a large variety of 2D LiDARs.
+The LiDAR header pins include:
+- LiDAR TX
+- LiDAR RX
+- +5V power for LiDAR
+- GND ground for LiDAR
+- M- LiDAR's motor negative terminal
+- M+ LiDAR's motor positive terminal (connected to +5V power)
+- PWM for LiDAR motor speed control
+- EN for LiDAR enable/disable (used by YDLIDAR X4 only)

+Some LiDARs, including 3irobotix Delta-2G, do not have a built-in LiDAR motor control.
+Maker's Pet BDC-30 and BDC-38C4 have a special on-board circuit that drives the LiDAR motor directly.
+Kaia.ai Arduino ESP32 firmware controls that special circuit to perform real-time LiDAR motor speed control.

-Delta-2G uses a JST PH 2.0mm 5-pin connector.
-The photo below shows the connector pinout (+5V/MOT+, MOT-, +5V, GND, TX) and connections to Maker's Pet [BDC-30P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DOIT-DevKit-V1-Brushed-DC-Motors-and-LiDAR/p/724227009) board with a 30-pin ESP32 dev kit.
+3irobotix Delta-2G uses a JST PH 2.0mm 5-pin connector.
+The photo below shows the Delta-2G connector pinout and connections to Maker's Pet [BDC-30P](https://makerspet.com/store#!/Driver-Board-for-ESP32-DOIT-DevKit-V1-Brushed-DC-Motors-and-LiDAR/p/724227009) board with a 30-pin ESP32 dev kit.

 - connect Delta-2G TX to BDC-30P LiDAR TX
 - connect Delta-2G GND to BDC-30P LiDAR GND